term7/term7-journal-mod/README.md

 This is a modded version of the original [Journal theme](https://github.com/tryghost/journal) for [Ghost](https://github.com/tryghost/ghost/), and only used for theme installation!<br>
 If you're looking to contribute to Ghost, head over to the main repository [here](https://github.com/TryGhost/Themes).

 [Ghost](https://github.com/tryghost/ghost/) advertises the ability to grow the audience of a website into a business.
-It makes use of [Stripe](https://stripe.com/en-gb-us) as a payment system, [JSDELIVER](https://www.jsdelivr.com/) as a CDN to enable Portal login & registrations, as well as [Mailgun](https://www.mailgun.com/) as a newsletter provider.
+It makes use of Stripe as a payment system and Mailgun as a newsletter provider.
 With Ghost it is easy to implement a professional newsletter and subscription based content to earn recurring revenue.
 We don't want to use these features, because we run a site focused on privacy and implementing them would require us to trust third parties with visitor data.

 #### IMPORTANT CHANGES:

 - We removed the portal with all its signup and subscription options: no newsletter, no subscription based content
-- We removed the search functionality
+- We removed the search functionality because it leverages a third party service: [UNPKG](https://unpkg.com)
-- We removed content related to Twitter and Facebook
+- We removed content related to twitter and facebook
 - We changed the copyright from © to /| copyme /|
 - We added a hook for Matrix Live
 - We added jQuery (necessary for Matrix Live)
-- We created a custom dynamic tags.hbs and edited routes.yaml to create an overview page for all tags used in posts

 # Matrix Live